 For the safety of our guests, ball retrievers are not permitted in the stadium during A's games.
 Guests must return them to their car before entering the stadium.
 Ball retrievers confiscated inside the stadium will not be returned.

 Car Trouble: Guests having car trouble while at Hohokam Stadium should contact the Operations Office if they need to place a call.
 Hohokam Stadium cannot assist with locked vehicles.

-Code of Conduct: No one is allowed on the stadium field at any time without proper credentials.
-If anyone enters onto the field without proper credentials, he/she will be immediately ejected from the stadium without a refund.
+Code of Conduct: No one is allowed on the stadium field or within prohibited areas at any time without proper credentials.
+If anyone enters onto the field or within prohibited areas without proper credentials, he/she will be immediately ejected from the stadium without a refund.
 The same ejection rule applies for the practice fields.
 Anyone using obscene or abusive language or causing any type of discomfort to the guests around them will be asked by Oakland Athletics personnel to cease this conduct.
 If the offensive conduct persists, those involved will be subject to ejection from the ballpark without a refund.